 Where we learn together

-Calvin College is a reformed comprehensive school with a wide offer of education, five locations and over three thousand pupils.
+Calvin College is a reformed comprehensive school with a wide offer of education, seven locations and over three thousand pupils.
 What is typical of Calvin College?

 What is the school's character?

 - We start with the most important

 We focus on the future and in doing so view life in perspective of eternity.

 We focus on the person instead of the results.
 We center on individual talents.